Proven-Paradox/shaper-system/Handbook.md

 You have a barrier or defense active that takes damage for you.
 While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
 You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
 Shield gained from different sources stacks.

 #### Shock X
 Shocked, rattled by sonic damage, or the like.
-This reduces your Mental Attack by X for its duration.
+This reduces your Mental Offense by X for its duration.

 #### Slow
 You are hobbled in a way that makes you slower, though you can still move somewhat.
 While slowed, you cannot use your Minor Action to move to a different square.